Special Actions Unit (Malaysia): Controversy

 In October 2006, an officer and two members of the UTK was arrested on suspicion of conspiring with Abdul Razak Baginda in the murder of a woman from Mongolia.
 She was killed before her body then blown up with PETN and RDX explosives in October 2006 in Shah Alam, Selangor.

+List of UTK members

+This list of UTK members includes both current and former notable members of the Unit Tindakan Khas of Royal Malaysia Police.